 New Bible studies and devotionals sent to your email.
 The first one includes a free gift!

-It begins with the words “In the beginning God,” in the book of Genesis, and ends with the word “Amen” in Revelation.
-And, between the first and last words we read about creation, the history of mankind, Israel, and the future.
+It begins with the words “In the beginning God” in the book of Genesis, and ends with the word “Amen” in Revelation.
+Between the first and last words, we read about creation, the history of mankind, Israel, and the future.

-The first claim we are going to look into is the one that makes the Bible so different than other books.
+The first claim we are going to look into is one that makes the Bible so different from other normal books.

 1 Thessalonians 2:13